TCruzy/Social-Network-Flask-APP/README.md

 # Social-Network-Flask-APP

-I created Simple Social network flask applikation with authorization, where you can create post, add likes to the post and follow user.
+I created Simple Social network flask applikation with authorization (using also sessions from flask), where you can create post, add likes to the post and follow user.
 Also, you can log in as adminstrator and manage posts, like who likes this post and create post for any user, by user id and post content.